Jhut89/Mailchimp-API-3.0-PHP/README.md

 ## Constructing a Request

 Once you have instantiated the `Mailchimp` class you can start constructing requests.
 Constructing requests is done by 'chaining' methods to the `$mailchimp` instance.
 In most cases this 'chain' will end with the HTTP verb for your request.

-So an example of retrieving a lists collection would look like this:
+### GET

+An Example of how to retrieve a list collection:
 ```php
 $mailchimp
     ->lists()